A Brief History of Women in Fire

 This association is open to anyone who aspires to lead and serve as a networking, mentoring resource and support group for those aspiring to move up the fire service career ladder and/or to promote excellence in fire service leadership.
 Fire officers from all areas of the Fire Service including Fire Prevention, Administration, Support Services etc., as well as other organizations related to the Fire Service are welcomed into this association.

-The International Association Women in Fire & Emergency Services (iWomen), celebrated its 32st anniversary in 2014 with much to be proud of and with confidence to face the challenges of the coming years.
+The International Association Women in Fire & Emergency Services (iWomen) now called Women in Fire, celebrated its 32st anniversary in 2014 with much to be proud of and with confidence to face the challenges of the coming years.

 What does all of this mean to the individual woman firefighter?
 It can mean that there is someone to help her if a problem arises.
 It can mean a few days every two years sharing successes and a love of the fire service with others who’ve been there and understand.
 It can mean a connection with someone from another fire department who can provide useful information for a proposal or a training exercise.
 It can mean a fire department will receive reliable guidance when it doesn’t know how to handle a firefighter’s pregnancy.
 It can mean mentorship from a fellow officer or chief when she’s promoted.
 Most simply, it means that a woman doesn’t have to shoulder alone the burden that comes with being a pioneer.